a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

     return x[:2] + (' ' if len(x) == 4 else '') + x[2:]
 ```

-You can see that the code is crude and straightfoward, the most complex part of
+You can see that the code is crude and straightforward, the most complex part
-it is code for formatting results.  `LabelTable` is an auxiliary class which
+of it is code for formatting results.  `LabelTable` is an auxiliary class which
 stores label locations and advances memory location.
 It is trivial to come up
 with some implementation for it, the one I used I placed in Appendix in order
 to save space.